-HIGHLIGHTS for JANUARY 2011 to JUNE 2012

-The GK Values are instrumental in driving the work of Gawad Kalinga every single day, as concretely lived out by our volunteers, partners, caretaker teams and residents.
+HIGHLIGHTS for JANUARY 2011 to JUNE 2012 The GK Values are instrumental in driving the work of Gawad Kalinga every single day, as concretely lived out by our volunteers, partners, caretaker teams and residents.
 We are presenting this period's highlights through stories that make these values come alive, and in doing so we hope to inspire many more to join us in this work.

-Note: Due to an operational shift towards a fiscal year reporting effective June 2011, this Annual Report covers the period of January to June 2011 and proceeds with fiscal year July 2011 - June 2012.

-INTEGRITY DRIVES EXCELLENCE

-My passion for the mission requires that I demand more from myself, giving the best for the least.
+Note : Due to an operational shift towards a fiscal year reporting effective June 2011, this Annual Report covers the period of January to June 2011 and proceeds with fiscal year July 2011 - June 2012.
+INTEGRITY DRIVES EXCELLENCE My passion for the mission requires that I demand more from myself, giving the best for the least.
 What I strive for myself and for my loved ones, I must strive equally for the poor so that no one is left behind.
 When faced with difficult choices, I will uphold what is best for many rather than stand to gain for myself.
+I COMMIT TO INTEGRITY.

-Committed to Rebuild Lives

-Former Victims Build Hope for Sendong Survivors

-rom afar, you'll see clusters of colorful homes in a 15.9 hectare property, surrounded by lush greenery and cascading hills.
+Committed to Rebuild Lives Former Victims Build Hope for Sendong Survivors Having lived in a GK community since she was 12, community organizer Aileen Manulat has big hopes and dreams for the children of the Bayanihan sa Iligan Village rom afar, you'll see clusters of colorful homes in a 15.9 hectare property, surrounded by lush greenery and cascading hills.
 The sight is massive and breathtaking.
-But look a little closer, and you'll see something more - a warm hello between neighbors, the singsong laughter of children, the animated retelling of stories among friends.
+But look a little closer, and you'll see something more a warm hello between neighbors, the singsong laughter of children, the animated retelling of stories among friends.
 It's hard to believe that such a vibrant community can come from something as catastrophic as Sendong.
 But it didn't begin that way.

 When Inday Losenada volunteered to be a community organizer, she knew she was in for a challenge.
 True enough, when they held meetings, nobody would arrive.
 When they knocked on tents, nobody would answer.
 They were shouted at, locked out of centers, and one time, someone even chased them away with a machete.

-Community organizer Inday Losenada works with the Sendong survivors to slowly rebuild their homes and their lives.
+Community organizer Inday Losenada works with the Sendona survivors to slowly rebuild their homes and their lives.